AvvyB/blender-multi-user/docs/getting_started/quickstart.rst

 ===========

 .. hint::
-   *All settings are located under: `View3D -> Sidebar -> Multiuser panel`*
+   *All session related settings are located under: `View3D -> Sidebar -> Multiuser panel`*

 The multi-user is based on a session management system.
-Under the In this this guide you will learn how to master the collaborative session system in three part:
+In this this guide you will quickly learn how to use the collaborative session system in three part:

 - :ref:`how-to-host`
 - :ref:`how-to-join`